-How confident are you that your Security Risk Analysis (SRA) will meet requirements?
+How confident are you that your Security Risk Analysis (SRA) will meet requirements in the face of audits?
 M-CEITA has performed hundreds of SRAs for medical providers in Michigan.
-If you would like to find out how they can be of service to your health care organization, call 888-MICH-EHR or email email@example.com today!
+If you would like to find out how they can be of service to your health care organization, call 888-MICH-EHR or email firstname.lastname@example.org today!

 “Coffey Health to Pay $250K for Falsely Attesting to HITECH Risk Analysis”